-If you are planning to see several of London' s most popular tourist attractions during your stay in the city, the best way to save some money is to buy a combined ticket to some of them, as buying them separately can be much more expensive.
+If you are thinking of seeing several of London' s most popular tourist attractions during your stay in the city, the best way to save a little money is to choose to buy combined tickets to some of them, since buying them separately can be much more expensive.

 Such is the case of the combined tickets for the London Eye and the Madame Tussauds Museum in London.
 In this post I tell you how you can buy combined tickets and how much you can save with them, among other things.
 Don't miss it!

-Both the London Eye and the Madame Tussauds Museum in London are two of the city's most famous tourist attractions.
+Both the London Eye and the Madame Tussauds Museum in London are two of the most famous tourist attractions in the city.

-This at the ticket office means long queues to try to buy tickets, so if you decide to get them there there is always the risk that they will be sold out quickly due to high demand and when your turn comes you will see the 'Sold Out' sign.
+This translates into long queues at the ticket office to try to buy tickets, so if you decide to get them there is always the risk that they are sold out quickly due to high demand and when your turn comes you will see the 'Sold Out' sign.
 In addition, you will have lost precious time of your trip to London waiting in line at the ticket office when you could be visiting one of the museums in London or taking a sightseeing bus tour of the city.

 The best option

-My recommendation is that you avoid this scenario at all costs and choose the fastest and most convenient option, which is to buy tickets online and in advance to access the London Eye and to visit the Madame Tussauds Museum.
+My recommendation is that you avoid this scenario at all costs and choose the fastest and most convenient option, which is to buy tickets online and in advance to go up to the London Eye and to visit the Madame Tussauds Museum.

-It's all advantages!
-You will be able to get your tickets from the comfort of your home, without having to go to the ticket offices of the attractions or to stand in unnecessary long queues and you will take them with you in your suitcase before traveling.
+There are all advantages!
+You can get your tickets from the comfort of your home, without having to go to the ticket offices of the attractions and without having to wait in unnecessary long queues, and you can take them with you in your suitcase before traveling.

-2. How to buy combined tickets online?
-How to use them?
+How to buy combined tickets online?
+How do I use them?

-Combined tickets to the London Eye and Madame Tussauds can be obtained from either attraction's website.
+Combined tickets to the London Eye and Madame Tussauds can be purchased on either attraction's website.

-For example, if you use the London Eye website to purchase the combined ticket, when you are browsing through it you will only have to select the combined ticket you want, the date and time you want to do the first activity (the visit to the London Eye) and the number of tickets.
+For example, if you use the London Eye website to purchase the combined ticket, when you are browsing the website you just have to select the combined ticket you want, the date and time you want to do the first activity (the visit to the London Eye) and the number of tickets.
 It's that easy!

-3. How much can I save with a combined ticket to the London Eye and Madame Tussauds Museum in London?
+How much can I save with a combined ticket to the London Eye and Madame Tussauds Museum?

-From £45 you can get a combined ticket to the London Eye and Madame Tussauds Museum which can save you around 33% when purchased together.
+From £45 you can get a combined ticket to the London Eye and Madame Tussauds Museum with which you can save around 33% when you buy them together.

 If you clearly want to include both attractions in your agenda during your stay in London, getting a combined ticket is an option that I highly recommend to save a penny, as buying them separately has a higher cost and they are two attractions that are currently not included in the London Pass or the London Explorer Pass, unfortunately.

-To learn more about London tourist cards, I recommend you to take a look at the post The best London tourist card where each pass is analyzed in detail.
+To learn more about the London tourist cards, I recommend you take a look at the post The best London tourist card where each pass is analyzed in detail.

 Buying a combined ticket to the London Eye and Madame Tussauds Museum does not mean that you have to see both attractions in one day in a hurry.
-You can plan both visits at your convenience.
+You can plan both visits as best suits you.

 For example, if you buy a combined ticket on the London Eye website the first thing you have to do is select the date and time you want to do this first activity to the London Eye and once you have made the reservation, you will receive a confirmation email that includes a link to book the visit to the other attraction (Madame Tussauds Museum) in advance.